-• Evaluate usability of patient portals.
-A usable system has necessary functionality for the practice, and promotes efficiency.
+• Evaluate usability of patient portals - A usable system has necessary functionality for the practice, and promotes efficiency.
 To ensure the patient engagement tools are not cumbersome to the end users-the patients-practices should plan to perform usability testing.
-A select group of staff members and/or patients may complete this testing.
+This testing may be completed by a select group of staff members and/or patients.